 Regional San is undertaking a monumental effort—called the EchoWater Project—to take our region’s wastewater treatment to a whole new level.

 In 2010, Regional San was issued stringent new treatment requirements from the State of California that require us to make the most significant upgrade to our wastewater treatment plant since its original construction.
 This new system, which must be in place by 2021-2023, will produce cleaner water for discharge to the Sacramento River, as well as for potential reuse as recycled water (e.g., for landscape and agricultural irrigation).

 We’re calling this major upgrade the “EchoWater Project” to reflect how it will take our wastewater and return it to a clean, natural state—much like an “echo” returning to its original source.

-The EchoWater Project is the largest public works project in Sacramento’s history.
+The EchoWater Project is among the largest public works projects in Sacramento’s history.
 When completed, it will keep Regional San in compliance with its regulatory permits and improve water quality by resulting in a nearly 95 percent reduction in ammonia discharged to the Sacramento-San Joaquin River Delta.
 Ultimately, EchoWater will be capable of meeting our region’s needs and protecting our region’s waterways for generations to come.

 For all wastewater treatment plants, the level of treatment required before the water can be released back into the environment is dictated by a National Pollutant Discharge Elimination System (NPDES) permit.
 For Regional San, this wastewater discharge permit is issued by the Central Valley Regional Water Quality Control Board (Regional Water Board), the state agency that regulates wastewater dischargers in our region.

 Regional San’s 2010 discharge permit contains strict mandates that require us to construct costly new “tertiary” treatment processes for ammonia and nitrate removal, filtration and enhanced disinfection:

 Ammonia and nitrate removal: Using a process called “biological nutrient removal” (BNR), this will eliminate nearly all ammonia and most nitrate from the effluent (treated water), addressing concerns about possible impacts these constituents may have on the ecosystem, both here and downstream.